copsTvFan/cops-episode-guide/guide.md

 **Kansas City 6**

-- (MO -- 6:14 PM Warrant Briefing) Metro Tactical Unit -- Sgt.
+- (Kansas City, MO -- 6:14 PM Warrant Briefing) Metro Tactical Unit -- Sgt.
   Steve Majors talks about 3 warrants, only having one van and not the surveillance van since it sticks out, where to park when they get there, seeing the 3 houses overlook each other.
 There are 2 rammers and he is one of them.
 Officer Mark Neiman is the sacrificial lamb.
+(7:21 PM Warrant Served).
 - (Kansas City, MO -- Tuesday, 5:03 PM Disturbance Call) Officer Mike Cook.
 Dog is stolen.
+(11:10 PM) (Wednesday, 2:08 PM) (4:15 PM) The Dog is reunited with its owner(s).
 - (Kansas City, MO -- South Patrol) Officer Scott Caron runs out of gas.
 (9:06 PM Warrant Process).